enowars/EnoEngine/README.md

     currentRoundId: number;                     // The id of the current round.
     relatedRoundId: number;                     // The id of the round in which the "putflag", "putnoise" or "havoc" happened.
     flag: string | null;                        // The flag for putflag and getflag, otherwise null.
     variantId: number;                          // The variant id of the task.
-Used to support different flag and noise methods.
+Used to support different flag, noise and havoc methods.
+Starts at 0.
     timeout: number;                            // Timeout in milliseconds.
     roundLength: number;                        // Round length in milliseconds.
-    taskChainId: string;                        // The unique identifier of a set of related tasks (i.e. putflag and its getflags, and putnoise and its getnoises, and individual havocs.).
-Always composed in the following way: "{flag|noise|havoc_s{serviceId}_r{roundId}_t{teamId}_i{index}", and should be used as your database index.
+    taskChainId: string;                        // The unique identifier of a chain of tasks (i.e. putflag and its getflags, and putnoise and its getnoises, and individual havocs.).
+Always composed in the following way: "{flag|noise|havoc_s{serviceId}_r{roundId}_t{teamId}_i{uniqueVariantIndex}", and should be used as your database index.
 }
 ```
 Response: